samshapley/OrchestrAI/README.md

 This is an example pipeline built to demonstrate the capabilities of OrchestrAI.
 It is a pipeline that uses AI to generate a working codebase from a high-level description of the task.
 For full understanding, please read the system prompts of each module in the system_prompts folder, and the code in the modules.py file. (this base version can essentially only create python based repositories)

+The CodebaseManager class in codebase_manager.py handles methods for interacting with the generated codebase.

 ```yaml
 pipeline:
   - module: start_module